A family history of certain types of cancer can increase your risk of breast cancer.

-A woman who has one immediate female relative with breast cancer has almost twice the risk of a woman without a family history [44-46].
-If she has more than one immediate female relative with a history of breast cancer, her risk is about three to four times higher [44-46].
+A woman who has a first-degree female relative with breast cancer has almost twice the risk of a woman without this family history [111-113].
+If she has more than 1 first-degree female relative with a history of breast cancer, her risk is about 3-4 times higher [111-113].

-When talking about family history, it's important to consider the men in your family.
-A history of breast cancer in a close male relative (father, brother or uncle) can increase your risk of breast cancer .
+A history of breast cancer in a close male relative (father, brother or uncle) increases your risk of breast cancer .

-A history of prostate cancer in one or more immediate relatives (father or brother) may also increase a woman's risk of breast cancer, especially if the prostate cancer was found at a young age [47-49].
-At this time, we don't know exactly why a family history of prostate cancer might increase breast cancer risk though certain inherited gene mutations can increase risk of these cancers (see below).
+A history of prostate cancer in 1 or more first-degree relatives (father or brother) may also increase a woman's risk of breast cancer, especially if the prostate cancer was found at a young age [114-116].

-Inherited gene mutations account for only five to 10 percent of all breast cancers diagnosed in women in the United States [4-6].
+Inherited gene mutations account for only 5-10 percent of all breast cancers diagnosed in women in the U.S. [3,24].

 Learn more about inherited gene mutations and breast cancer risk.

-This medical care helps ensure that if breast cancer does develop, it is caught early when it is most treatable.
+This medical care helps ensure that if breast cancer does develop, it's caught early when the chances of survival are highest.

 Learn more about breast cancer screening recommendations for women at higher risk.

-Learn more about breast cancer screening recommendations for men at higher risk due to an inherited gene mutation or strong family history.
+Learn more about breast cancer screening recommendations for men at higher risk.

 If you have a family history of breast or other type of cancer, your health care provider can help you understand how this impacts your risk of breast cancer.

-Talking with your health care provider about other risk factors for breast cancer can help you learn more about your risk if you do not have family medical information.
+Talking with your health care provider about other risk factors for breast cancer can help you learn about your risk even if you don't have information on your family medical history.